 Preferred Alternative 3.
 If a the rebuilding plan for red grouper is in effect, set the percentage of gag individual fishing quota allocation converted into multi-use allocation equal to zero.
-After NOAA Fisheries declares red grouper rebuilt, set the percentage of gag individual fishing quota allocation converted into multi-use allocation gag individual fishing quota allocation converted into multi-use allocation so follows
+After NOAA Fisheries declares red grouper rebuilt, set the percentage of gag individual fishing quota allocation converted into multi-use allocation as follows